LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 #### C# code

 Implementing the domain model in C# is straightforward except for implementing composition vs. aggregation.
-Since we are using Entity Framework to persist our model objects, we need to write our code so that EF will understand which dependent entities will be deleted with the root entity (composition) and which will not.
+Since we are using Entity Framework to persist our model objects, we need to write our code so that EF will understand which dependent entities will be deleted with the root entity (composition) and which will not (aggregation).

 Aggregation is the the default relationship.
 If we want to specify composition, we do it in the dependent entity by adding an FK that points to the root entity and is a non-nullable property.